sathish-t/nanopore-mod-course/computer-setup.md

 ### If you are a self-study student

-We use the following software packages in the course.
+We use the software packages below.
+Please install the corresponding versions.
-We have tested the materials using the corresponding versions of the software.
+You are not expected to know how to code in python or R.
-NOTE: As the course material is under active development, we may not use all the software below for the course.
+You would only need to be able to run programs written in these languages.

 ```bash
 bedtools -version